m4xLMAO/Pjenta-Debloater/README.md

 </div>

-THIS PROGRAM IS SCANNED WITH VIRUSTOTAL

-* This Program is made by maxLMAO.

-* This program will optimize your computer or laptop for improved performance.
+**What is this?** - This program will optimize your computer or laptop for improved performance.

+This program is scanned with VirusTotal

 # NOTE